u-boot/u-boot/doc/usage/environment.rst

     "bootp" and "dhcp" will just load perform a lookup of the configuration from the BOOTP server, but not try to load any image.

-autostart
-    if set to "yes", an image loaded using the "bootp", "dhcp", "rarpboot", "tftpboot" or "diskboot" commands will
-    be automatically started (by internally calling
-    "bootm")

-    If unset, or set to "1"/"yes"/"true" (case insensitive, just the first character is enough), a standalone image
-    passed to the "bootm" command will be copied to the load address (and eventually uncompressed), but NOT be started.
-    This can be used to load and uncompress arbitrary data.

 fdt_high
     if set this restricts the maximum address that the